homothetyhk/RandomizerCore/docs/articles/randomizer.md

     were given.
 Often this represents a logic error, but it can occur legitimately in some situations involving state logic.

-Caught exceptions trigger error events for the @RandomizerCore.RandoMonitor.
+Caught exceptions trigger error events for the RandoMonitor.
 Large attempt counts can be indicative of errors or overly restrictive constraints on randomization.

-## Customizing the randomizer
+## Customizing the Randomizer

 As described in the previous section, callers are required to specify the basic stage-group structure of the randomizer.
 This section describes additional